-4.4 Stale Connections in UCP
+Stale Connections in UCP

 Stale connections are connections that remain either available or borrowed, but are no longer being used.
 Stale connections that remain borrowed may affect connection availability.

-In addition, stale connections may impact system resources that are otherwise wasted on maintaining unused connections for extended periods of time.
+In addition, stale connections may impact system resources that are used to maintain unused connections for extended periods of time.
 The pool properties discussed in this section are used to control stale connections.